AbeTavarez/Streamnetfy/README.md

 > The Minimum Viable Product

-_**Streamnetfy** MVP user shold be able to see random tv shows dispay in the main page and user should have the ability to search for tv shows and see all information about the show._
+_**Streamnetfy** MVP user should be able to see random tv shows display in the main page and also user should have the ability to search for tv shows and see all information about the show that is available._

 <br>

 #### Goals

-- _Find a good APi._
+- _Find a reliable APi._
-- _Create a website to retrive data from API and display data to the user using React._
+- _Create a website to retrive data from API and display data to the user using React and other libraries._
-- _Add different funtionalities to the site, search etc._
+- _Allow the user to search for shows and see all the info available to them._
-- _Apply CSS or other CSS libraries to styled the site and media queries._
+- _Apply CSS or other CSS libraries to styled the site and media queries for different devices._

 <br>

 #### Libraries

-> Use this section to list all supporting libraries and their role in the project.
+> Supporting libraries and their role in the project.

 |   Library    | Description                                       |
 | :----------: | :------------------------------------------------ |